Survival Hygiene in Your B.O.B.

 Licorice root has undeniable oral health benefits as well as medicinal uses for things like indigestion.
 These benefits are not campfire banter.
 They are touted in a study done by the ACS Journal of Natural Products.

 Another powerful plant that very few people grow is the loofa.
 You may recognize the word as the frilly thing that is hanging in your shower right now.
-A real loofa is a squash that dries to be a course scrubber that does wonders on your skin.
+A real loofa is a squash that dries to be a course scrubber that does wonders for your skin.
 Rags will get worn out but if you save the seeds, loofa will always be an option.

 Your bug out bag must contain some way to wash and care for your body.
 I like lotions for dealing with chafed skin and other ailments that are related to dry skin.
 Still, a method for cleaning the body is so important.